ARCHER2-HPC/archer2-website/community/events/ukri-federated-national-compute-services-networkplus/index.md

 A draft agenda and the flexible funding call will be added to this page shortly.

 <b>Day 1: Wednesday 5th March </b>
-* 0900 Arrival Tea/Coffee served with Cookies and Pastries <nl>
+* 0900 Arrival Tea/Coffee served with Cookies and Pastries
-* 1000 Welcome – aims and goals of the project: Sophie Janacek UKRI <nl>
+* 1000 Welcome – aims and goals of the project: Sophie Janacek UKRI
 * 1015 Overview and pillars of the project: Governance, Community, Technology :  Jon Hays (QMUL)
 * 1100 Louise Chisholm (UCL)
 * 1130 Mid-morning Tea / Coffee served with Cookies and Cake